windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/service-provider.md

 ## Introduction of Service Provider

-Service Provider is an useful way to encapsulate logic of creating objects and services.
+Service Provider is an useful way to encapsulate logic for creating objects and services.
 For example, a mailer library, custom listeners or 3rd tools.
 Some libraries need a bootstrapping process, we should put this process in Service Provider.

-Service Provider will working with IoC Container, we'll implement the `\Windwalker\DI\ServiceProviderInterface` and write all our logic in `register()` method and set our service objects into container.
+Service Provider works with IoC Container, we must implement the `\Windwalker\DI\ServiceProviderInterface` and write all our logic in `register()` and `boot()` method then set our objects into container.

 ### Basic Provider Example